 - a.
 Describe how assurances will be made that services are accessible to all career seekers and employers, including areas with high poverty and transportation barriers in rural communities. - b.
 Through agreements, CSCR has established community partner locations (affiliate sites) to serve to connect with potential career seekers who would otherwise not be able or willing to travel to a Career Center for services.
-How will the respondent plan and coordinate these outreach services?
-Respondent should provide a plan to further CSCR's desire to increase the number of affiliate site locations, scope of proposed sites, access locations and/or other venues within the CSCR service. - c.
-Provide a plan that details the service model that will be used to serve individuals with barriers to employment (i.e. individuals who were previously incarcerated, individuals
+How will the respondent plan and coordinate these outreach services? - c.
+Provide a plan that details the service model that will be used to serve individuals with barriers to employment (i.e. individuals who were previously incarcerated, individuals with disabilities, individuals without formal education, etc.) incorporating career center processes as well as partner agency engagement.
+Respondents should include data that can support their success in serving individuals with barriers to employment.

-- with disabilities, individuals without formal education, etc.) incorporating career center processes as well as partner agency engagement. - d.
+- d.
 Include a description for meaningful access and adaptation for career seekers with disabilities and individuals for whom English is not their first language. - e.
 Describe how a partnership with CSCR will be utilized to identify technology and occupancy needs to ensure career seeker and employer customers have a professional, efficient and effective environment. - f.
-Describe plan for supervision, including local/on-site, functional and direct staff.
+Describe the plan for supervision, including local/on-site, of functional and direct staff. - g.
+Describe how you will adapt your services to provide remote and virtual access that is responsive to COVID-19 limitations and social distance mandates (when applicable).